-Our smartphones are sharing data every four and a half minutes according to research from Trinity College Dublin.
+Research from Trinity College Dublin says “our smartphones are sharing data every four and a half minutes”.

 Telemetry, automated recording and transmission of data, from Apple and Android devices back to these company’s servers is going on even if the phone is only used to make calls.

 Professor Douglas Leith is on the programme and explains that even when a user has logged out of sending telemetry or they are not logged on, data is still being transmitted.
 R.U.R. versus Q.U.R.
 The 1921 play Rossum’s Universal Robots (R.U.R.) by Karel C̆apek gave rise to the term “robot,” but the 1941 short story Quinby’s Usuform Robots (Q.U.R.) by Anthony Boucher more accurately reflects today’s robots says Professor Robin Murphy from Texas A&M University.
 Robin, herself a disaster robotics specialist, is on the show to discuss how these two different ideas developed in very different social and political climates and what we can learn from both these Sci-fi stories.

 Virtual Stadium Noise If you’ve been watching sport in the last few months you may have noticed that stadiums are almost empty.
 But when you watch the game, it’s very likely that you will hear a crowd cheering the players on.
 So what’s going on?
 It looks like broadcasters are turning to video games, for the sound of the crowd.

 Our reporter Chris Berrow has been finding out.
 (Image credit: Getty Images)

 The BBC programme is presented by Gareth Mitchell with expert commentary from Angelica Mari.
 Studio Manager: Giles Aspen Producer: Ania Lichtarowicz

 A “ping” or signal coverage check occurs when your cell phone connects to the nearest tower and sends information, such as its identity number.
 This allows carriers to track your activity and in many cases your location.